makersacademy/airport_challenge/README.md

   This program replicates the landing and taking off of planes at an airport, as well as testing for weather conditions to ensure it is safe to land or take off.

-  I approached this challenge by using TDD and debugging with rspec tests to reach my final version.
-I wrote out a rspec test that described my aim and then followed the error messages to create source-code that corresponded to those errors.
+  I approached this challenge by using TDD and debugging with Rspec tests to reach my final version.
+I wrote out a Rspec test that described my aim and then followed the error messages to create source-code that corresponded to those errors.

+  It acts as practice for my Ruby and Rspec skills.

 ## How to get this program

-  1. Fork this repository.
-  2. Clone the repository onto your device.
+  1. Clone the repository onto your device.
-  3. Run 'gem install bundle' into your command line.
+  2. Run 'gem install bundle' into your command line.
-  4. Run 'bundle' after the installation has finished.
+  3. Run 'bundle' after the installation has finished.
-  5. You should be good to go!
+  4. You should be good to go!

 ## How to use in irb